isushkevich/wordel-cheetah/README.md

 # wordel-cheetah

 Basically a word search tool.
+Not related to actual cheetahs.